ESnark/blowback/README.md

 A resource for querying specific screenshots based on URL path.

-> **Note**: tarting from version 1.0, Blob responses through resources are disabled by default, and file reference information is returned instead
+> **Note**: Starting from version 1.0, Blob responses through resources are disabled by default, and file reference information is returned instead

 - URI template: `screenshot://{+path}`
 - Example: `screenshot://localhost:5173/about`